Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Empirical Analyses

-As medical experts are aware of what a typical depression walking pattern may look like (e.g., walking symptoms and temporal symptom progression), our interpretation greatly helps doctors understand why a patient is predicted as depressed.
-When our interpretation matches the medical understanding, as is the case in Figures \ref{fig:interpret-depression} and \ref{fig:interpret-nondepression}, doctors would trust our model’s prediction much more.
+As medical experts are aware of what a typical depression walking symptoms and temporal progression look like, our interpretation helps doctors understand why a patient is detected as depressed.
+When our interpretation matches the medical understanding, as is the case in Figure \ref{fig:interpret-nhanes}, doctors would trust our model’s decision more.
 Based on our interpretation, doctors can also assess what symptoms the patient presents and in what phase of the depression progression the patient is at.
-This interpretation information coupled with our prediction result could subsequently inform doctors to take corresponding interventions to treat depression with increased confidence and precision.
+This interpretation information coupled with our detection result could inform doctors to take corresponding interventions to treat depression with increased confidence and precision.